DNDmC/web3-blockchain/README.md

 ### SPL Token Operations:
 - Uses associated token accounts (ATAs).
-- Requires SOL for rent exemption.
+- Requires SOL for rent exemption (since data storage is not free to maintain accounts on the blockchain, You need to deposit a certain amount of SOL as "rent" for ATAs, this amount is typically around 0.002 SOL)
 - Tokens have metadata like decimals and supply.

 ### Staking Process: